-Review by the Appeals, Complaints and Conduct Office Complete a Complaint Review form and submit it to the Appeals, Complaints and Conduct Office, appeals@qmul.ac.uk.
+Review by the Appeals, Complaints and Conduct Office Complete a Formal Complaint form and submit it via AskQM.

+Complete a Complaint Review form and submit it to the Appeals, Complaints and Conduct Office, via AskQM.

 End of the Queen Mary student complaints process - complainants will receive a Completion of Procedures letter at this point.